LeiWangResearch/leiwangresearch.github.io/_pages/Publication.md

 ### Working Papers

-1. **Wang, L.**, Lee, B. How Costs Influence Preferences for Control in Generative AI: Human-Guided vs GenAI-Based Delegated Search (Prepare for the second round review)
+1. **Wang, L.**, Lee, B. How Costs Influence Preferences for Control in Generative AI: Human-Guided vs GenAI-Based Delegated Search (Under the second round review)
-1. **Wang, L.**, Huang, L., Gopal, R. From Slip to Spiral: Behavioral Implications of Boundary-Pushing AI-Generated Content for Platform Governance (To be submitted)
+1. **Wang, L.**, Huang, L., Gopal, R. Exposure-Driven Behavior Risk in Generative AI: A Framework for Adaptive Behavior-Aware Governance (Under the first round review)
 1. Lin, Q., Tian, J., **Wang, L.** and Jia, N. Is Algorithm Enough?
 An Informational Perspective on Viewer Targeting in Live-Streaming Commerce (To be submitted)
 <br>